adlnet/xAPI-Spec/xAPI-Communication.md

-* <a name="2.1.3.s2.b5"></a>The LRS MUST include the header "X-Experience-API-Consistent-Through", in [ISO 8601 combined date and time](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations) format, on all responses to Statements requests, with a value of the latest Timestamp for which all Statements that have or will have a
-"stored" property before that time are known with reasonable certainty to be available for retrieval.
+* <a name="2.1.3.s2.b5"></a>The LRS MUST include the header "X-Experience-API-Consistent-Through", in [ISO 8601 combined date and time](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations) format, on all responses to Statements requests, with a value of the Timestamp for which all Statements that have or will have a "stored" property before that time are known with reasonable certainty to be available for retrieval.
 This time SHOULD take into account any temporary condition, such as excessive load, which might cause a delay in Statements becoming available for retrieval.
+It is expected that this will be a recent timestamp, even if there are no recently received statements.

 * <a name="2.1.3.s2.b6"></a>If the "attachment" property of a GET statement is used and is set to <code>true</code>, the LRS MUST use the multipart response format and include all attachments as described in [4.1.11](#attachments).